agorsk1/stocks-trading-app-vuejs/README.md

-# vue-cli

-> A Stock Trading Simulator
+# A Stock Trading Simulator

+> A Vue.js app

 ## Before building

 ```
-# create nosql db E.g. goolge firebase
-# and replace its url in store.js loadDay action and saveDay method in HeaderOptions.vue
+create nosql db E.g. goolge firebase and replace its url in store.js loadDay action and saveDay method in HeaderOptions.vue
 ```

 ## Build Setup